danbev/learning-quantum-computing/README.md

               ⌊  ⌊1⌋ ⌋

 ```
-This is a method of combining vectors.
+This is a method of combining vectors and is how multiple qubits are represented.
+Notice that the binary number of the value/label in the ket can be uses as an
+index to know where the one will be.

 So a tensor b is:
 ```
 X = tensor product (I've yet to find this in digraph)